Dana-Farber/Children's Hospital Cancer Center Developmental Therapeutics Center of Excellence

 Project Update (March 2018)

 Congratulations to ALSF Center of Excellence Grantee Dr. Steven DuBois from Dana-Farber Cancer Institute for his February 22, 2018 published article in the New England Journal of Medicine.
 The article, “Efficay of Larotrectinib in TRK Fusion-Positive Cancers in Adults and Children,” concluded that Larotrectnib, had marked durable anti tumor activity in patients with TRK fusion-positive cancer, regardless of the age of the patient or of the tumor type.
 A total of 55 patients, ranging in age from 4 months to 76 years, were enrolled and treated with Larotrectnib, with an overall response rate of 75-percent.
-The full-article is available here.
+Read full-article.

 Project Update (September 2014)